-The German Healthcare system requires everyone to have health insurance.
+The German Healthcare system requires everyone to have health insurance in Germany.
 The traveler’s insurance is not sufficient for a German freelance visa.
-Therefore you have two choices; to sign up for a public plan which ensures adequate coverage or private German health insurance company.
+Therefore you have two choices; to sign up for public health insurance which ensures adequate coverage or private health insurance in Germany.

 Note that public health insurance is the cost based on your income and whereas private insurance costs established depending on your health.
 When you just move to Germany probably may have to apply for private health insurance because public insurers often refuse to cover freelances who just arrived in Germany.